+Note: While cards may draw up to the published current rating, the baseboard vendor shall evaluate its cooling capacity for each slot power envelope.

 Hot Swap Considerations for 12V and 3.3V Rails

 For baseboards that support system hot (powered on) add-in card insertions and extractions, the system implementer shall consider the use of hotswap controllers on both the 12Vmain/aux and 3.3Vaux pins to prevent damage to the baseboard or the add-in card.
 Hotswap controllers help with in-rush current limiting while also providing overcurrent protection, undervoltage and overvoltage protection capabilities.